Decoupling or Recoupling US-China Relations

 Fellow, Center for East Asia Policy, Brookings

 Lindsey Ford is a David M. Rubenstein Fellow with the Center for East Asia Policy in the Foreign Policy Program at Brookings, and an adjunct lecturer at the George Washington University’s Elliott School of International Affairs.
-Formerly, Ford served in a number of roles at the Office of the Secretary of Defense, including as senior adviser to the assistant secretary of defense for Asian and Pacific security affairs.
+Formerly, Ford served in a number of roles at the Office of the Secretary of Defense.

 James B. Steinberg